Family Education Rights and Privacy Act (FERPA)

 As permitted under federal law, the sole exception to the above practice is the release of “directory” information considered to be public in nature and not generally deemed to be an invasion of privacy.
-At Truckee Meadows Community College the following categories are defined as “directory” information: student name, address, telephone number, email address(s), semesters of enrollment, full-time/part-time status, degree(s) awarded, emphasis field(s), certificate field(s), honors and awards, and date(s) of graduation.
+At Truckee Meadows Community College the following categories are defined as “directory” information: student name, participation in officially recognized activities and sports, address, telephone number, weight and height of members of athletic teams, most recent educational agency or institution attended, email address(s), semesters of enrollment, full-time/part-time status, degree(s) awarded, emphasis field(s), certificate field(s), honors and awards, and date(s) of graduation.

 - Administrative offices will use photographs as an additional safeguard in verifying a student’s identity.

 - Faculty and staff members will have access to student photos for class rosters, testing, and academic advising.

 - Student photos CANNOT be released to third parties without consent of the student.
 Photos are for internal use only by College Officials.